Voyagers: Frozen in Time

 Chapter 1: When Lightning Strikes

-Paris, France, June 3rd, 1902 9:10pm
+Paris, France.
+June 3rd, 1902 9:10pm

-Phineas stared at the black clouds overhead; they were plumped with rain.
-The droplets soon splashed off his suede, tan vest.
-He pushed his dirty blonde hair back and raised his face skyward to feel the cool water upon his skin.
+Phineas stared at the overhead black clouds; they were plumped with rain.
+Droplets splashed off his suede vest.
+He pushed his dark-blonde hair back and raised his face skyward to feel the cool water.
 His vivid blue eyes widened and he grinned.

-Thunder cracked again and more lightning embellished the purple hued skies.
-Phineas suddenly felt a jolt in his hand and the omni made a noise he had never heard before.
+Thunder cracked again and more lightning embellished the purple-hued skies.
+Phineas felt a jolt in his hand and the omni made a noise he'd never heard before.
 It was a jarring mix of sounds from the red and green light.
-He then realized he hadn't closed the device and both lights flashed on and off while the globe spun wildly.
+He realized he hadn't closed the device.
+Both lights flashed and the globe spun wild.
 The dials turned automatically, but Phineas couldn't read the dates in the darkness.
-Phineas conked it against his palm.
-Another shock passed through him and the noise died off with a sharp buzz.
+He conked it on his palm.
+A shock passed through him and the noise died off with a sharp buzz.
 The light turned red and the globe locked into place.

 "Bogg, do we have to go already?"